brilsergei/docker-for-work/README.md

    `docker-compose exec --user 1000 php composer help`

    You can create aliases for these commands in ~/.bashrc file.
-Open ~/.bashrc in a editor, add next line to the end of the file:
+Open ~/.bashrc in an editor, add next lines to the end of the file:

    `alias dc-drush='docker-compose exec --user 1000 php drush`